cascadiajs/cascadiajs-2022/src/views/content/travel.md

 - Aug 30 // 11 Coast Starlight train - departs Seattle, WA at 9:50am, arrives Portland, OR at 1:50pm
 - Sep 02 // 14 Coast Starlight train - depart Portland, OR at 3:56pm, arrives Seattle, WA at 7:51pm

-If you end up purchasing tickets on these trains, don't forget to fill-out [this form](https://airtable.com/shrEUDtosdLy7IenQ) so we know you'd like a seat on a shuttle bus.
+If you end up purchasing tickets on these trains PLEASE make sure to secure a ticket on the Portland-Bend shuttle bus.
+The shuttles will have limited capacity, so don't delay.

 ### Car Pools